about

 The line-up will feature more than 30 speakers with a strong emphasis on local

-If you are passionate about growing and eating food, then this is for you!
+If you are passionate about growing and eating food, then Underground is for you!

-The programme is designed to appeal to a broad range of farmers, growers, food producers, home gardeners and cooks, and soil enthusiasts.
+The programme is designed to appeal to a broad range of farmers, growers, food producers (large and small), home gardeners and cooks, and soil and nature enthusiasts.

-The festival also welcomes people curious about where their food comes from and keen to connect with those who produce it.
+We welcome people curious about where their food comes from and keen to connect with those who produce it.
+Chefs, foodies, nutritionists, scientists, makers, home gardeners, lifestyle blockers (small holdings), researchers, all come along.

 Who is UNDERGROUND FOR?